WillBuik/hyphae-handshake/HANDSHAKE.md

 - Preamble: Optional, unprotected application specific preamble sent by the initiator.
 This can be used by the responder to select a Noise protocol for the handshake if it supports more than one.
-If an initial message is recieved first, the preamble is empty.
+If an initial message is received first, the preamble is empty.
   `ID: 1`
 - Initial: Contains the first two Noise messages in the handshake, sent in the initial packet space.